odoo-dev/odoo/doc/howtos/rdtraining/01_architecture.rst

 Both server and client extensions are packaged as *modules* which are optionally loaded in a *database*.
-A module is a collection of functions and data that target a sole purpose.
+A module is a collection of functions and data that target a single purpose.

-Odoo modules can either add brand new business logic to an Odoo system, or alter and extend existing business logic: a module can be created to add your country's accounting rules to Odoo's generic accounting support, while a different module adds support for real-time visualisation of a bus fleet.
+Odoo modules can either add brand new business logic to an Odoo system or alter and extend existing business logic.
+One module can be created to add your country's accounting rules to Odoo's generic accounting support, while a different module can add support for real-time visualisation of a bus fleet.

-Everything in Odoo thus starts and ends with modules.
+Everything in Odoo starts and ends with modules.

 Terminology: developers group their business features in Odoo *modules*.
-The main user-facing modules are flagged and exposed as *Apps*, but a majority of the modules aren't Apps. *Modules* may also be referred to as *addons*, and the directories where the Odoo server finds them form the ``addons_path``.
+The main user-facing modules are flagged and exposed as *Apps*, but a majority of the modules aren't Apps. *Modules* may also be referred to as *addons* and the directories where the Odoo server finds them form the ``addons_path``.

 Composition of a module